napari/napari/docs/naps/2-conda-based-packaging.md

 get confusing very fast.

 For that reason, we decided to slightly redesign our approach to in-app updates.
-We will still use several environments to keep things tidy and performant (see "Detailed description" for Milestone 2 for more details), but the update checks will mimic something closer to a a server-client model:
+We will still use several environments to keep things tidy and performant (see "Detailed description" for Milestone 2 for more details), but the update checks will mimic something closer to a local server-client model or, more accurately, a `napari-updater` process (name subject to change; other options include `napari-launcher` or  `napari-manager`) that can be queried by a running `napari` instance.

-* The server: We will create a separate standalone package to handle updates outside of the `napari` process.
+* `napari-updater`: We will create a separate standalone package to handle updates outside of the `napari` process.
 This will be designed in an application agnostic way while targeting the needs of the napari project.
 It will allow the user to handle updates but also manage the existing napari installations (investigate issues, remove old ones, clean expired caches, etc).
-* The client: each napari version will have a very basic notion about the "update server" and will query for updates every time it starts, and also periodically while running.
-If one is found, it the server will run the update on its own.
+* `napari` itself: Each napari version will have a very basic notion about `napari-updater` and will query for updates every time it starts, and also periodically while running.
+If one is found, the server will run the update on its own.
+In essence, all `napari` has to do is run `napari-updater` on a separate, detached process every now and then.

-The governance of the "server" part will still fall under the `napari` organization (much like `magicgui`) but it will be usable outside of the napari project, following the same philosophy we adopted for the constructor work.
+The governance of `napari-updater` part will still fall under the `napari` organization (much like `magicgui`) but it will be usable outside of the napari project, following the same philosophy we adopted for the constructor work.